ansible/ansible/rst/modules.rst

 * What version to check out -- either the git SHA, the literal string ``HEAD``, branch name, or a tag name.

+*remote*:

+* Name of the remote branch, defaults to 'origin'.

 Example action from Ansible :doc:`playbooks`::

     git repo=git://foosball.example.org/path/to/repo.git dest=/srv/checkout version=release-0.22